amirkhodam/receiptline/README.md

 Markdown for receipts.
 Printable digital receipts. &#x1f9fe;
 Generate receipt printer commands and SVG images.

+"ReceiptLine" is a coined word from "Receipt" and "Streamline".
+Make it more efficient by making it simpler!

-[ReceiptIO](https://github.com/receiptline/receiptio) - Simple and easy API and CLI using receiptline, supporting printer status.
+[ReceiptIO](https://www.npmjs.com/package/receiptio) - Simple and easy API and CLI using receiptline, supporting printer status.

 ![English](screenshot_en.png)
 ![Japanese](screenshot_ja.png)